Some Alaskans feeling pain of Medicaid dental cuts

 KTUU reports that Michael Shelden had plans to get dentures after having all his teeth pulled following years of dental pain.

-The plan fell through after the governor's veto and the station says Shelden can't afford to pay for the dentures on his own.
+The plan fell through after the governor's veto, and Shelden said he can't afford the $2,000 down payment to proceed with his plan.

+"I cried," he said.
+"I wake up and I cry at night."

+Now, he is only eating soft food such as soup and baked potatoes.

 The Alaska Dental Society calls the budget cut disappointing, saying the coverage aims to treat problems before they reach costly proportions.